prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

 # Freestyle Project

-Create an information system which uses application software to satisfy your own personal or professional interests.
+You've finally finished implementing software projects to help the corner grocery store modernize its systems, and you've earned some valuable time to yourself.
+In your free time, create an information system which uses application software to satisfy your own personal or professional interests.

 Preliminary example project ideas include: